How Do Sober Homes Work?

 Emotional Aspect

-Despite their enthusiasm, most are not yet strong enough in their recovery to turn down the temptation – to forget what they just learned and go back to what they know.
-This is especially true when they are sent right back into their old living environment – with the same stressors and problems they had before they went into treatment.
-This situation often proves too tempting and, unfortunately, relapse is often the result.
+Despite their enthusiasm, 30 days is generally not long enough to change something like an addiction.
+This is especially true when someone is sent right back into their old living environment – with the same stressors and problems they had before they went into treatment.
+This situation often proves too difficult and, unfortunately, relapse is often the result.

-Alternatively, sober living homes provide additional time to emotionally prepare for the transition into their lives.
-They continue to have a structured living environment and are required to stay sober and follow the house rules.
+Alternatively, a sober home works by providing additional time to emotionally prepare for the transition into their new lives.
+They continue to have a structured living environment with accountability for their own sobriety.

 Addiction doesn’t just affect a person’s mind and body, it also destroys their relationships.
 Some might have even forgotten how to connect with others in a regular social setting.
 A good sober living home can help re-train residents on how to interact with others while maintaining their sobriety.
 They often make new friends and connect with others with whom they can relate.
 This type of peer support is one of the foundations of 12 step groups and drastically improves the person’s chances of avoiding relapse.